openbmc/docs/designs/pldm-stack.md

 failed to get the response from PLDM terminus or the completion code returned by PLDM terminus is not `PLDM_SUCCESS`, the Functional property of `State.Decorator.OperationalStatus` D-Bus interface should be updated to false.

+A state sensor is initialized by the `GetStateSensorReadings` command after discovery, and then updated by the `stateSensorState` (one component sensor) and `sensorOpState` (all component sensors of the sensor) events, or by the polling method below when the terminus cannot generate events.
+The reading updates the `PresentState` and `PreviousState` properties of the component sensor's `Sensor.State.<StateSetName>` interface, and its `sensorOpState` field updates the `Functional` property of `State.Decorator.OperationalStatus` (`true` only when `sensorOpState` is `enabled`).
+If `pldmd` fails to get the `GetStateSensorReadings` response or the completion code is not `PLDM_SUCCESS`, the `Available` property of `State.Decorator.Availability` is set to `false` and the `PresentState`/`PreviousState` properties are set to `Unknown`.
+Supporting a new state set requires adding its interface, aligned with DSP0249 1.4.0, to phosphor-dbus-interfaces first.

 #### Polling v.s.
 Async method